kgolding/go-pocsagencode/README.md

-Go port of the POCSAG::Encode Perl module.
+Golang port of the `POCSAG::Encode` Perl module extended to support Numeric as well as AlphaNumeric messages.

 Example usage